-2021 Financial and Strategic Highlights
+2022 Financial and Strategic Highlights

-Glacier continued its strong performance in 2021.
-Glacier was able to achieve these accomplishments, despite challenges caused by the COVID-19 pandemic, by meeting both its customers' and employees' on-going needs.
-Glacier focused its business practices on its community banking model, including providing best-in-class customer service for its loan and deposit products and growing organically and through bank acquisitions.
-Notably, Glacier completed the acquisition of Altabancorp, the bank holding company for Altabank, the largest community bank in Utah, with total assets of \$3.5 billion.
-This is the largest bank acquisition in the Company's history and the 24th acquisition since 2000.
-In addition, Glacier was able to achieve the following results during 2021.
+Glacier continued its strong performance in 2022.
+Glacier was able to achieve these accomplishments, despite the significant changes in interest rates and the uncertainty in the economic environment.
+Glacier continued to focus its business practices on its community banking model, including providing best-in-class customer service for its loan and deposit products.
+Glacier was able to achieve the following results during 2022.

-- Record net income was \$285 million, an increase of \$18.4 million, or 7%, over the prior year net income of \$266 million. - Tangible book value per share was \$19.33 at year end, which increased \$1.12 per share over the prior year tangible book value per share of \$18.21. - Through a combination of acquisition and organic growth, the Company ended the year with total assets of \$25.9 billion, which was an increase of 40% over the prior year. - The loan portfolio, excluding PPP loans, increased organically by \$1.160 billion, or 11%, from prior yearend. - Core deposits increased organically by \$3.3 billion, or 22%, during the year. - Credit quality remained strong, with non-performing assets ending the year at 0.26% of subsidiary assets and early stage delinquencies (accruing loans 30-89 days past due) at 0.38% of loans at December 31, 2021.
+- Record net income was \$303 million, an increase of \$18.4 million, or 6%, over the prior year net income of \$285 million. - Return on average equity and return on average assets for 2022 was 10.43% and 1.15%, respectively. - Net interest income was \$788 million, an increase of \$126 million, or 19%, over the prior year. - The Company ended the year with total assets of \$26.6 billion, which was an increase of \$695 million over the prior year. - The loan portfolio increased by \$1.815 billion, or 14%, from the prior year end. - Credit quality remained strong, with non-performing assets ending the year at 0.12% of subsidiary assets and early stage delinquencies (accruing loans 30-89 days past due) at 0.14% of loans at December 31, 2022.